FirebirdSQL/oltp-emul/util/oltp-scheduled/1readme.txt

 ### CAUTION ###
 By default, Firebird instance will be stopped and fully replaced with new at every start of this script!
 Be sure that parameter <fbc> from every OLTP-EMUL config file DOES NOT point to some FB instance that is important for you!
-NEVER set value of this parameter to folder where your production or other crusial FB instance is.
+NEVER set value of this parameter to the folder where your production or other crusial FB instance is.
 ###############

 When value of 4th parameter is 1 (default!) then every run of this script will check new FB snapshot on official site